 Trickster Or Tricksters?

 If we are to view the pandemic as the keyhole through which Hermes enters, we might well find ourselves asking one, final, question: who is the trickster in all of this?
 Or, rather: who are they?
 Up to this point, I have been writing as if the trickster is simply the virus itself, in all its manifold, slippery, deceitful, disruptive, boundary-crossing guises.
 Yet stepping back from events reveals a more complex picture, for there has been much that we might view as tricksteresque at play in various places and at various times over the course of this pandemic.
 We might think, for example, of those seeking to sell ‘quack’ cures, such as those involving the changing of the spelling of Covid-19 into a form that promises numerological protection.
 Or of those who have blatantly flouted the very rules which they themselves have imposed.
 Or of those who have touted ‘treatments’ such as the ingestation of bleach and the shining of ‘internal lights’ as means of effecting cures.
 Or of those who, dismissing the disease as a ‘little flu’, have encouraged citizens to jump into cow dung as a means of engendering protection.
 Indeed, given the trickster’s penchant for scatological antics, the latter should not really surprise us.
-And what if, as some have suggested, the virus, itself a product of Gain of Function research, was deliberately engineered before being set lose on the world?
+And what if, as some have suggested, the virus, itself a product of Gain of Function research, was deliberately engineered before being set loose on the world?
 That the disruption caused by Covid-19 was somehow intended?